-- Oversees Board meetings and ensures Meeting Procedural By-Law is adhered to; - Serves as ex-officio member of all committees; - Works in partnership with the CAO/Secretary-Treasurer to ensure Board resolutions are carried out; - Assists CAO/Secretary-Treasurer in preparing agenda for Board meetings where required; - Calls special meetings if necessary; - Periodically consults with Board Members on their roles; - Acts as a public spokesperson for the Niagara Peninsula Conservation Authority to facilitate the mandate, mission and vision of the organization; - Represents the Niagara Peninsula Conservation Authority at such functions as warrant the interest of the Authority except where this responsibility is specifically assigned to some other person; - Inspires other Board Members with his or her own commitment of support, time and enthusiasm; - Represents the Niagara Peninsula Conservation Authority at Conservation Ontario Council meetings; - Serves as signing officer for the Niagara Peninsula Conservation Authority; - Performs other duties when directed to do so by resolution of the Niagara Peninsula Conservation Authority; - Keeps the Board Members apprised of significant issues in a timely fashion;

-Member of Source Water Protection Committee and / or appoints a board member to represent him / her on their behalf.
+- Oversees Board meetings and ensures Meeting Procedural By-Law is adhered to; - Serves as ex-officio member of all committees; - Works in partnership with the CAO/Secretary-Treasurer to ensure Board resolutions are carried out; - Assists CAO/Secretary-Treasurer in preparing agendas for Board meetings where required; - Calls special meetings if necessary; - Periodically consults with Board Members on their roles; - Acts as a public spokesperson for the Niagara Peninsula Conservation Authority to facilitate the mandate, mission and vision of the organization; - Represents the Niagara Peninsula Conservation Authority at such functions as warrant the interest of the Authority except where this responsibility is specifically assigned to some other person; - Inspires other Board Members with his or her own commitment of support, time and enthusiasm; - Represents the Niagara Peninsula Conservation Authority at Conservation Ontario Council meetings; - Serves as signing officer for the Niagara Peninsula Conservation Authority; - Performs other duties when directed to do so by resolution of the Niagara Peninsula Conservation Authority; - Keeps the Board Members apprised of significant issues in a timely fashion; - Serves as a Member of Source Water Protection Committee and Public Advisory Committee and/ or appoints a board member to represent him / her on their behalf. - Serves as an Authority appointee to the Niagara Peninsula Conservation Foundation.